How Investors Can Grab Better Returns for Oils and Energy Using the Zacks ESP Screener

 Stocks with a ranking of #3 (Hold), or 60% of all stocks covered by the Zacks Rank, are expected to perform in-line with the broader market.
 Stocks with rankings of #2 (Buy) and #1 (Strong Buy), or the top 15% and top 5% of stocks, respectively, should outperform the market; Strong Buy stocks should outperform more than any other rank.

-The final step today is to look at a stock that meets our ESP qualifications.
-Matador Resources (MTDR) earns a #3 (Hold) 18 days from its next quarterly earnings release on October 26, 2021, and its Most Accurate Estimate comes in at $1.08 a share.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+Valero Energy (VLO) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $0.87 a share, just nine days from its upcoming earnings release on October 21, 2021.

-By taking the percentage difference between the $1.08 Most Accurate Estimate and the $0.96 Zacks Consensus Estimate, Matador Resources has an Earnings ESP of 12.31%.
-Investors should also know that MTDR is just one of a large group of stocks with positive ESPs.
+Valero Energy's Earnings ESP sits at 2.69%, which, as explained above, is calculated by taking the percentage difference between the $0.87 Most Accurate Estimate and the Zacks Consensus Estimate of $0.84.
+VLO is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Now that you know how to use the Zacks Earnings ESP to your advantage, make sure to check out the Earnings ESP Home Page for even more earnings related strategies to create a winning portfolio.